brandonscript/bootstrap-brandy/README.md

 }
 ```

+Need to include external resources from a CDN in your project?
+No problem.
+Use the `external` property properties to include them in your style guide.

 ## Creating content

 All user-configurable content (elements, patterns, etc.) must be added to the `/content` directory as individual .html files.